 Thank you so much for being here!
 I’m Sara, an American writer living in the Netherlands.
 On this blog, I share stories from my life and lessons I learn along the way.
 I started Sara Laughed in 2012, so if you dip into the archives you can see me come to the Netherlands for my gap year, meet my now-husband, go to college, and grow up!

-These days I run the product team at a tech company and write on the side.
+These days I run the People & Culture team at a tech company and write on the side.
 On a sunny day, you can find me hiking in the dunes, biking to the beach, or enjoying the view from my balcony with a cup of black coffee and a good book.

 Not sure where to start?
 I’ve got you covered!